quay/quay-operator/README.md

 ### Specifying the Quay Route

 Quay makes use of an OpenShift route to enable ingress.
 The hostname for this route is automatically generated as per the configuration of the OpenShift cluster.
-Alternatively, the hostname for this route can be explicitly specified using the `routeHost` property under the _quay_ field as shown below:
+Alternatively, the hostname for this route can be explicitly specified using the `hostname` property under the _quay_ field as shown below:

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1